Texas Democrat spends night in Legislature protesting police shadowing in redistricting battle

 “We don’t want this fight, but with our democracy on the line, we cannot run away from this fight,” said Democrat Marc Berman, a California Assembly member who previously chaired the elections committee.

-Republicans expressed opposition in terms that echoed Democrats in Austin, accusing the majority of abusing power.
-Sacramento Republicans said they will introduce legislation advocating independent redistricting commissions in all states.
+Sacramento Republicans accused the majority of abusing power and said they will introduce legislation advocating independent redistricting commissions in all states.

 Texas Republican Gov. Greg Abbott launched the expanding battle when he heeded Trump's wishes and added redistricting to an initial special session agenda that included multiple issues, including a package responding to devastating floods that killed more than 130 people last month.